yandex/zero-downtime-migrations/README.rst

         SchemaEditorClass = DatabaseSchemaEditor

-* Add ::`ZeroDownTimeMixin` to base classes of your ::`DatabaseSchemaEditor` if you are using custom one:
+* Add :code:`ZeroDownTimeMixin` to base classes of your :code:`DatabaseSchemaEditor` if you are using custom one:

 ::